droodman/Mittag-Leffler-for-Stata/README.md

   mathworks.com/matlabcentral/fileexchange/48154-the-mittag-leffler-function

 To use this file in Stata, more precisely in Mata, run MattagLeffler.mata one time as if it were a do file.
-Running this file  will create the compiled module lMattagLeffer.mlib, and make the Mata function mlf() permanently available.
+This will create the compiled module lMattagLeffer.mlib, and make the Mata function mlf() permanently available.

 No additional documentation is provided.